aspose-cells/Aspose.Cells-Doc-md/english/java/UI-Components/aspose-cells-gridjs/how-to-build-collaborative-excel-editor/_index.md

 ## Conclusion

 With Aspose.Cells.GridJs, you can quickly build a powerful **collaborative Excel editor**.
-The combination of Java backend, GridJs frontend, SQL storage, and WebSocket messaging ensures reliable real-time spreadsheet editing.
+The combination of a Java backend, GridJs frontend, SQL storage, and WebSocket messaging ensures reliable real‑time spreadsheet editing.

 ---